 Self-advocacy means speaking up for yourself.
-It means that a people with intellectual disability can present their own views and make their own choices.
+It means people with intellectual disability can present their own views and make their own choices.

 The VALID self-advocacy program builds the skills of people with disabilites to influence the policies and decisions of service providers and the community.

 - The social empowerment of people with disabilities